rajvermaaa/KAGAAZ-Posts/README.md

 we can post our msg ,delete it ,and can edit, front end work will be added sooner and within some months an updated verison will be posted in which database will be added with sql or mongodb.
+End of this year you will get the update right now working on my different projects.